Henrique-Shiguemoto/GameVerse-Analysis/README.md

 In the silver layer, I clean the data a bit, making sure the tables have consistent column names, converting each column to its correct data type, removing possible duplicate rows, etc.

 In the gold layer, tables are joined together for performance of analyses (denormalization) and new tables with aggregated values are created.

+The notebooks used to create these layers are in the folder <code>ETL_Notebooks</code>.

 # Data Pipeline Overview